blueninj0r/blueninj0r.github.io/_posts/2014-11-28-Getting-Started-With-miniKanren.md

 Grab the latest mk.scm from [here](https://raw.githubusercontent.com/miniKanren/miniKanren/master/mk.scm) and the other files from [here](https://raw.githubusercontent.com/miniKanren/TheReasonedSchemer/master/mkextraforms.scm) and [here](https://raw.githubusercontent.com/miniKanren/TheReasonedSchemer/master/mkprelude.scm) put them in the same directory.

-(You might notice that is a TheReasonedSchemer Github repo.
-This doesn't contain the latest implementation of mk.scm).
+(You might notice that some files come from a TheReasonedSchemer Github repo.
+This doesn't contain the latest implementation of mk.scm but is implemented by the authors).

 ### Step 3: Write some miniKanren!